• To download this notebook, click the download icon in the toolbar above and select the .ipynb format.

 Initial conditions#

-The initial missile direction is calculated by employing a simple algorithm in which the missile is pointed \(30°\) below the line of sight to the target at the instant of launch.
+The initial missile direction is calculated by employing a simple algorithm in which the missile is pointed \(30°\) below the line-of-sight to the target at the instant of launch.
 The missile angular rates at launch are assumed to be negligible.

 [24]: